Sharathxct/Sharathxct/README.md

-Hey there Sharath here, contact me @Sharathxct on twitter
+Hey there Sharath here, contact me @sharathisgmi on twitter